The twist-three distribution $e^q(x,k_\perp)$ in a light-front model: Definition of unpolarized distributions and decomposition of )

 Collecting the results in Eqs.~\eqref{deltaTerm}-\eqref{GluonTerm}, we end up with the following decomposition:

 The singular term beyond the contribution of $e_s$ is usually not discussed in literature and, to the best of our knowledge, has never been written explicitly in this form.

-We also stress that the decomposition~\eqref{genDecomp} is independent of the choice of the gauge.
-In the light-cone gauge $A^+ = 0$, with suitable boundary conditions at light-cone infinity for the transverse components of the gauge field, the gauge links in the correlators can be ignored~\cite{Belitsky:2002sm}.
-In this case, the effects of the final-state interactions associated with the gauge link can be reabsorbed in the LFWFs of the target, which acquire an imaginary phase~\cite{Brodsky:2010vs}.
-As we are interested to T-even TMDs, these effects will be neglected in both $f_1^q$ and $\tilde e^q$, and in the following we will work only with real LFWFs.
+The decomposition~\eqref{genDecomp} is independent on the choice of the gauge.
+In the light-cone gauge $A^+ = 0$, with suitable boundary conditions at light-cone infinity for the transverse components of the gauge field, the gauge links in the correlators can be ignored and $\Phi_{A,j}$ in Eq.~\eqref{PhiADef} is replaced by the following correlator~\cite{Boer:2003cm,Bacchetta:2006tn}

+In the framework of light-front quantization in the $A^+=0$ gauge, the effects of the final-state interactions associated with the gauge link can be reabsorbed in the LFWFs of the target, which acquire an imaginary phase~\cite{Brodsky:2010vs}.
+As we are interested to T-even TMDs, these effects can be ignored, and in the following we will work only with real LFWFs.

 Integrating Eq.~\eqref{genDecomp} over $\vetp{k}$, one obtains the corresponding decomposition for the PDF $e^q(x)$

 from which one can easily infer well-known relations for the first Mellin moments of $e^q(x)$~\cite{Efremov:2002qh}.